Streaming Generalized Cross Entropy: Simulation study

 \subsubsection{First set of simulations: different sizes and batches}

 The focus of this set of simulations is the comparison between GCE on the whole sample, GCE on the batch, and Stre-GCE starting from the estimate of the batch.

-Before moving to the next set of simulations, we point out the tendency to perform better on larger datasets.
-Note that this is the regime where hard computations occur for GME or GCE and, here, the quality of results of Stre-GCE is compatible with that of GME/GCE (see Fig. \ref{fig: Performance Stre-GCE at different sizes of the sample}).

-We also stress that the algorithm tends to perform better when the batch is small but a large stream makes the model ``\emph{learn}'' the parameters more accurately (see e.g. Fig. \ref{fig: Comparison between Stre-GCE and GME at sample 480}).
+The efficiencies $\varrho$ and $\varrho_{\mathrm{STD}}$ are shown in Table \ref{tab: rmse at sample sizes 60, 120, 240, 480, 960, 1920, 3840}: starting from the $\mathrm{RMSE}_{\text{GCE}}$ associated with each dataset, it is possible to recover the original $\mathrm{RMSE}_{\text{Stre-GCE}}$ (\ref{eq: efficiency}).
+For the sake of completeness, we also include the $\mathrm{RMSE}_{\text{GCE}}$ applied only to the batch.

-We talk about a tendency since the behavior of the performance of Stre-GCE is not monotonic with respect to the size of the dataset: this also holds for GME and GCE, as can be seen moving from $n=480$ to $n=960$.
-In Stre-GCE, these deviations are amplified by the time-dependence on the data during the stream, which gives different roles to units at different time steps, but they are suppressed by new data during the stream.
+We note that the behavior of the performance of Stre-GCE is not monotonic with respect to the size of the dataset: this also holds for standard GCE, as it can be seen moving from $n=480$ to $n=960$ or $n=1920$.
+In Stre-GCE, the dependence on the specific dataset is amplified by the time ordering of the data during the stream: units at different time steps have different roles, so they may give rise to fluctuations in the performance, which may be suppressed by new data over time.